From neon lights to natural sights, explore the best of Las Vegas

-Whether you want to play blackjack till 3 am at a flashy casino, dance all day at a thumping pool party, or ride the Strip in a pink limo with a yard of margarita, nearly anything goes in Las Vegas.
-Splash out on dinner at a world-class restaurant, sip mezcal and barrel-aged bourbon in a speakeasy bar, and then dance into the wee hours at a glitzy nightclub with VIP bottle service.
+Whether you want to play blackjack till 3 am at a flashy casino, dance all day at a pool party, or ride through the Strip in a pink limo with a giant margarita, nearly anything goes in Las Vegas.
+You can splurge on dinner at a world-class restaurant, sip mezcal and barrel-aged bourbon in a speakeasy bar, and then dance into the wee hours at a glitzy nightclub with VIP bottle service.

 When you need a break from all the action, there are plenty of things to do in Las Vegas besides gambling and late-night partying.
 Shopping is a serious business here, with luxury brands filling malls like The Shops at Crystals, where you can splurge on swanky watches or designer shoes.
 For one-of-a-kind finds, browse the Downtown Container Park, an open-air hub of cool indie boutiques and eateries in stacked shipping containers.

-If you’re looking for adrenaline rushes that don’t involve betting, the SlotZilla Zip Line whisks you above the flashing lights of Fremont Street’s old-school casinos, or you can jump from a plane on a tandem skydive for spectacular views of Lake Mead and the Colorado River.
+If you’re looking for an adrenaline rush that doesn’t involve betting, the SlotZilla Zip Line whisks you above the flashing lights of Fremont Street’s old-school casinos.
+Or you can jump from a plane on a tandem skydive for spectacular views of Lake Mead and the Colorado River.